PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Methodology and Computational Framework

-To solve the bobsleigh track optimization problem established, a PGD \cite{bi:15} is used for parameter optimization.
+where $u = [\dot{x}, \dot{y}, \dot{z}]$ is the first derivative vector of the coordinates, and $v = [\ddot{x}, \ddot{y}, \ddot{z}]$ is the second derivative vector of the coordinates.
+To solve the bobsleigh track optimization problem established, a PGD algorithm \citep{9, 10} is used for parameter optimization.
 Compared to more complex methods such as genetic algorithms or simulated annealing, gradient descent offers faster convergence and requires fewer hyperparameters, making it more practical for repeated evaluations during track generation.

 In this study, the height difference $h_m$ of each track segment is a high-dimensional parameter (with dimensionality corresponding to the number of track segments), which introduces significant nonlinearity to the optimization problem, making the exact computation.
 Therefore, the variation of the cost function is employed as a substitute for gradient computation.
 This approach does not rely on the explicit calculation of partial derivatives but instead approximates the gradient through a numerical difference method.

-More specifically, the direction of the gradient is approximated by evaluating the change in the cost function value between two successive iterations, rather than explicitly computing all partial derivatives.
-The underlying concept is similar to the finite difference method; however, it places greater emphasis on variations in the cost function itself rather than on exact gradients.
 The corresponding computation is given as follows:

 where $i$ denotes the iteration index.

 If the optimization is based on 2D coordinate data with uniform scaling, an additional optimization variable, the scaling factor $f$, must be introduced.
 In this case, the corresponding computation is modified as follows: